Story At-A-Glance

 OTP Helping Companies Across the Border

-The role that UCR’s OTP plays in fostering innovation across the region of Inland Empire has many sides to it.
-For instance, apart from helping students and local entrepreneurs to commercialize their inventions, the office also helps Scandinavian companies to enter the US market.
+UCR’s OTP’s role in fostering innovation across the region of the Inland Empire has many sides to it.
+For instance, besides helping students and local entrepreneurs commercialize their inventions, the office also helps Scandinavian companies enter the US market.

-It entered into partnership with GotoMarketUSA, an organization that supports companies in establishing and growing sustainable business in the U.S.
+It entered into a partnership with GotoMarketUSA, an organization that supports companies in establishing and growing sustainable businesses in the U.S.

 Besides, the OTP frequently participates in innovation events and conferences to promote entrepreneurial spirit and strengthen its partnership network.
-At Peru’s “National Innovation Week” that took place in August this year, the OTP launched Communitt, an online platform for technology transfer and entrepreneurship in Latin America and the Caribbean.
+At Peru’s “National Innovation Week,” which took place in August this year, the OTP launched Community, an online platform for technology transfer and entrepreneurship in Latin America and the Caribbean.

-Not only the office helps bring new technologies to the market, it is helping to shape up the core computing field as well.
+Not only the office helps bring new technologies to the market, but it is also helping to shape the core computing field as well.

 0 Comments